25

 Clinical Reasoning: The discordance between significant weight gain (15 pounds) and poor urine output despite high-dose diuretics indicates severe diuretic resistance, which requires immediate assessment and intervention to prevent further deterioration.

-๐Ÿ“š Reference: Fluid Assessment Module - Monitoring Challenges
+๐Ÿ“š Reference: Fluid Assessment - Monitoring Challenges

 Initial Laboratory Data & Analysis